Terese GlatzTitle: Senior Lecturer School/office: School of Law, Psychology and Social Work

 About Terese Glatz

-Terese Glatz is an Associate of Psychology.
+Terese Glatz is an Associate Professor of Psychology.
 She defended her doctoral thesis in 2011 at Örebro University and after that, she did an international postdoc (financed by Vetenskapsrådet) at Wake Forest University in North Carolina, USA.
 Since 2018, she is hired as an Assistant Professor of Psychology at Örebro University.

-Terese has a pedagogical lector position, which means that 50% of her time is spent on pedagogical development at the Psychology unit and at PIL.
+Terese has a pedagogical lector position, which means that 50% of her time is spent on pedagogical development at the Psychology unit and at HPC.
 This assignment will take place between 2018 and 2020 and she will work with questions regarding higher education and research within this area.
 In addition to this, she also teaches psychology courses, mostly at an introductory level, as well as supervising student papers.